-How Can Asia Grapple with the Twin Threats of Aging and Automation?Executive Director of the Asia Pacific Risk Center and Partner in Oliver Wyman's Finance and Risk practice Research Analyst at Marsh & McLennan Insights
+How Can Asia Grapple with the Twin Threats of Aging and Automation?Executive Director at Marsh & McLennan Insights and Partner at Oliver Wyman Research Analyst at Marsh & McLennan Insights

 Workforces in Asia today are facing two unprecedented and far-reaching trends: widespread societal aging and the automation of work by intelligent technologies.